 3. Opening hours cenote Xcanche

 Keep in mind that the Ek Balam cenote is not open till late like many other cenotes around Valladolid.
 The opening hours for cenote Xcanche are from 8:00am till 3:30pm, although the staff told me 3:30pm is last entrance.
-For more up to date information have a look at the official Cenote Xcanche website or give them a call: +52 985 100 99 15.
+For more up to date information you can give them give them a call: +52 985 100 99 15.

 4. How to get to cenote Xcanche